US Customs Clearance Guide: Process & Advanced Terms (Updated 2026)

 Step 1: Customs Officer Verifies Paperwork

 The first step begins when your shipment arrives.
-A CBP officer will review the documentation.
+A CBP officer reviews the documentation.
 Accuracy is critical.
-Key documents include a Commercial Invoice, Packing List, and Bill of Lading/Air Waybill.
+Key documents include a commercial invoice, packing list, and bill of lading or air waybill.
+Our commercial invoice guide for FBA sellers covers what each document must include.

-The CBP officer calculates any applicable import duties and taxes based on the product's HTS Code, value, and country of origin.
+The CBP officer calculates any applicable import duties and taxes based on the product's HTS code, value, and country of origin.
+Our HTS code guide explains how to find the correct tariff classification.

 Step 3: Paying Duties and Taxes

-After all documents are verified and duties are paid, the shipment receives the status: customs clearance completed.
+After all documents are verified and duties are paid, the shipment receives the status customs clearance completed.
 CBP then releases the goods to your domestic carrier for final delivery.
+Read more about what this status means in our customs clearance completed guide.

 U.S. Customs Surety Bonds: A Necessary Guarantee

-For any commercial import customs clearance in the U.S. with goods valued at $800 or more, a U.S. Customs Surety Bond is required.
+For any commercial import customs clearance in the U.S. with goods valued at $800 or more, a U.S. customs surety bond is required (note: the $800 de minimis threshold for duty-free entry is currently suspended for China-origin shipments as of 2026 under the Section 321 suspension).
 This bond acts as an insurance policy for the U.S. government, guaranteeing that all duties and fees will be paid.

-Continuous Bond: An annual bond that is more cost-effective for businesses that ship frequently.
+- Continuous Bond: An annual bond that is more cost-effective for businesses that ship frequently.
+Our complete customs bond guide covers both options in detail.

-A Deeper Dive: Advanced Customs Concepts & Terminology
+A Deeper Dive: Advanced Customs Concepts and Terminology

 1. CBP Forms: Understanding a CF-28 and CF-29